jcfischer/invisible_ch/content/posts/2019/posting-from-online.md

 * use [WorkingCopy](https://workingcopyapp.com) to clone this sites [jcfischer/invisible_ch](https://github.com/jcfischer/invisible_ch) repository
 * use a Siri shortcut to [convert urls to markdown links](./Create Markdown Link.shortcut)
+* Using [iA Writer](https://ia.net/writer) to edit files that are stored in A git repository (add WorkingCopy as a file provider in iA Writer)

 {{< figure src="/images/working-copy.png" title="working in Working Copy" >}}